ship-armada/armada/GOVERNANCE.md

 **Adding a new adapter:** Deploy the adapter contract independently.
 Submit a standard governance proposal to authorize it (`authorizeAdapter(address)`).
 Once authorized, the adapter can interact with the protocol.
 Existing adapters remain active — new additions are additive, not replacements.

-**Removing an adapter:** Governance proposal to deauthorize (`deauthorizeAdapter(address)`).
+**Removing an adapter:** submit a standard governance proposal to deauthorize (`deauthorizeAdapter(address)`).
 For adapters with user positions (e.g., yield adapter with deposits), deauthorization should set the adapter to **withdraw-only mode** rather than immediate full deauthorization — users need time to exit their positions.

 **Replacing an adapter:** Deploy the new version, authorize it, then deauthorize the old one (in withdraw-only mode).
 Both run in parallel during the transition.